 Hazard Analysis Critical Control Points (HACCP) is a familiar term for those within the food and beverage industry.
-Less familiar is the idea that plant operators should include steam in their HACCP based approach.
+Less familiar is the idea that plant operators should include steam in their HACCP based manufacturing.
 Francisco Pedrosa, a regional clean steam specialist at Spirax Sarco, explains why steam should be central to HACCP in food and beverages.

 However, while HACCP may come as second nature to plant operators, it remains all too easy to bypass steam as a conduit through which contaminants could be introduced into the food processing chain – leaving the quality of the end product exposed to the risk of contamination.

 Steam is as much a key ingredient in the production of the end product as the eggs, the sugar, or the milk.
 It is important therefore to remember that using the right grade of steam in the plant will have an impact on the quality of your end product.

 Despite having passed through a fine stainless-steel filter, typically of five microns in size, the potential risk of both particulate contamination like rust, scale and other pipe debris and chemical contamination – from boiler chemicals or cross-contamination from other sources, such as Cleaning-in-Place (CIP) chemicals still remains.

 Stainless-steel filters are not designed to remove suspended water droplets within the steam.
 Therefore, if the filter is unable to remove boiler carryover and other contaminants, they could still find their way through the filter, leading to possible process or product contamination – impacting the quality of the goods.